fantauzzi/CarND-Advanced-Lane-Lines/README.md

 | 1127, 720     | 960, 720      |
 | 695, 460      | 960, 0        |

+Below you can see the result of transformation to bird-eye view of an undistorted image.
+Pixels closer to the top are at a greater distance from the car, and are blurrier after the perspective transformation.

 ![alt text][image4]

-I ensured the image maintains the original resolution after transformation (1280x720 pixels), which allows me to overlay the resulting image on the camera image, very useful for subsequent parameters tuning and debugging.
+I ensured the image maintains its original resolution after transformation (1280x720 pixels), which allows me to overlay the resulting image on the camera image, very useful for subsequent parameters tuning and debugging.

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.